The first person to read the news on Irish television has died in Dublin aged 76.

 Popular with audiences throughout his career he went on to become the first RTÉ winner of a Jacob's Award in 1962.

-An RTÉ News obituary report by Éamonn Lawlor broadcast on 18 August 1996.
+An RTÉ News report broadcast on 18 August 1996.
+The reporter is Éamonn Lawlor.

 RTÉ newsreader Charles Mitchel in the RTÉ Newsroom (1972)